petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 ## Creating a slight variation to the figure with a fresh copy

-Now let's show the value of having our project exist in reproducible form, addressing the problem we laid out in the introduction.
+Now let's show the value of having our project in a reproducible state, addressing the problem we laid out in the introduction.
 We're going to start with a fresh copy of the repo and attempt to simply change one of the axis labels slightly.